pcmathias/ASCP-Introduction-to-R/README.md

 ## Accessing/interacting with the course content

 1. Course content will be pre-loaded in the Posit instance that we will be working with on the day of the workshop.
 However, instances of Posit Cloud
 2. The content can be downloaded from this page by clicking on the **Code** button on the top right and selecting the **Download ZIP** option.
+The content will be modified up until the time of the workshop so I'd recommend not downloading it until after we've started.

 ## Installing RStudio onto your own computer